Kumari Media LLC ( October 2012- June 2013 & August 2015- present)

 Producer: Burn An Energy Journal

 The documentary series looked at different aspects of our energy consumption and production tackling nuclear energy Post Fukushima, the search for oil and energy innovation.
 The nuclear hour “Particles: Nuclear Power After Fukushima”, won a AAAS Kavli Science Journalism award which includes stories I produced and reported.
 In 2015 I helped produce an Energy Earth Day special carried by more than 250 public radio stations.
 “The Prieto Battery” revisits a 2012 story that Chadwick and I did on chemist Amy Prieto as she works to bring a new kind of battery to market.

 The Really Big Questions is a series of four one-hour programs hosted by NPR’s Lynn Neary.
 The shows consider the intersection of empirical science and the humanities and what that conversation can tell us about who we are and what we value.
 Among the programs I developed are programs on the nature of emotions, how we face our mortality, and the mystery of consciousness.
 (February 2008-June 2009)

 I managed five one-hour public radio documentaries on genetics, distributed by National Public Radio October 2007.Duties included supervising a team of producers, editors and a technical director; story development, creation and oversight of production schedule and budget and editorial responsibility of all program, promotion and web elements.
 (July 2006- October 2007)

 Managing Editor: The DNA Files I

-Managed nine one-hour public radio documentaries on genetics, distributed by National Public Radio November 1998.
-Supervised editorial team of five producers and four editors, production manager and technical director.
-Duties included, story development, creation and oversight of production schedule and budget, and editorial review of all program elements.
+I managed nine one-hour public radio documentaries on genetics, distributed by National Public Radio November 1998 .
+Duties included supervising an editorial team of five producers and four editors, production manager and technical director, story development, creation and oversight of production schedule and budget, and editorial review of all program elements.
 (July 1997-June 1999)